Summer in Vermont: 13 Dreamy Destinations

-Even though Vermont isn’t a huge state, there are tons of different destinations to consider when visiting.
-Luckily, this post has all of the best places to visit to save yourself some research.
+Even though Vermont isn’t a huge state, there are tons of different summer destinations in Vermont to consider when planning a summer trip.
+We can help point you toward the best places to visit for a Vermont summer trip to save yourself some research.

 Brattleboro

-Located in southeastern Vermont is Brattleboro!
+Located in southeastern Vermont is beautiful Brattleboro, an excellent spot for a summer vacation!
 This town is easily one of the most-visited in the state, especially during the summer in Vermont.
-It’s filled with lots of fun activities and is also right on New Hampshire’s border, so you can visit two states in one trip.
+You’ll find lots of fun, small town activities, and lots of fun right over the state line in New Hampshire, too!

 What to Do in Brattleboro